 Sadly, even our nation's most academically able students have difficulty being admitted to the most selective institutions.
 This undeniable fact undermines the proposition that our higher education system is a meritocracy at its core.
-At our nation's most selective colleges, a mere three percent of incoming freshmen come from families in the bottom income quartile, while 72 percent come from families in the wealthiest quartile.
+At our nation's most selective colleges\, a mere three percent of incoming freshmen come from families in the bottom income quartile, while 72 percent come from families in the wealthiest quartile.
 As a result, there are 24 wealthy students for each low-income student at these elite schools.
-As documented in the 2016 Cooke Foundation report, "True Merit: Ensuring Our Brightest Students Have Access to Our Best Colleges and Universities," the result is a system of postsecondary education that is highly stratified by socioeconomic class (Exhibit 1, page 2).1
+As documented in the 2016 Cooke Foundation report, "True Merit: Ensuring Our Brightest Students Have Access to Our Best Colleges and Universities," the result is a system of postsecondary education that is highly stratified by socioeconomic class (Exhibit 1, page 2).

 Tenth grade students in the top academic quartile nationwide are only half as likely to apply to a selective college if they come from a poor family compared to a wealthy one.
 When low-income students do apply to selective institutions, they face additional barriers because the admissions processes at such institutions are built on a series of preferences that reduce the chances of high-achieving, low-income students gaining admission.
-And when they are admitted, low-income students matriculate at lower rates than higher income students because they lack financial resources or do not feel they belong at such colleges.2 students from the top socioeconomic quartile.
-Yet our research shows that when high-achieving, low-income students attend selective institutions, they perform equally well academically, earning similar grade-point averages, and graduating in equal numbers.3 Denial of admission to low-income students who can do the work is a profound violation of these students' fundamental human dignity.
-By denying them college admission, society is denying them and their families perhaps their only
+And when they are admitted, low-income students matriculate at lower rates than higher income students because they lack financial resources or do not feel they belong at such colleges.

+In the end, high-achieving students from the bottom socioeconomic quartile - despite their equal academic potential - are only one-third as likely to enroll in selective colleges as academically similar students from the top socioeconomic quartile.
+Yet our research shows that when high-achieving, low-income students attend selective institutions, they perform equally well academically, earning similar grade-point averages, and graduating in equal numbers.
+Denial of admission to low-income students who can do the work is a profound violation of these students' fundamental human dignity.
+By denying them college admission, society is denying them and their families perhaps their only opportunity for social and economic advancement.
+This rank unfairness must be corrected.